mncole98/NoteBud/README.md

 # NoteBud
-Notebud is an app that assists in keeping track of all your notes in one place!
+NoteBud is an app that assists in keeping track of all your notes in one place!

 ## Deployed Site